karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 ![vs-gcdump-managed-objects](/img/vs-gcdump-managed-objects.png)

-If we select "Compare to > Browse" on the menu and select the second dump it will shows us the diff between those 2 dump files.
+If we select "Compare to > Browse" on the menu and select the second dump it will shows us the diff between the 2 dump files.

 ![vs-gcdump-compare-snapshots](/img/vs-gcdump-compare-snapshots.png)